shoppad/mesa-templates/shopify/order/send-to-salesforce-opportunity/README.md

-# Send Order To Salesforce Contact
+# Send Order To Salesforce Opportunity

-Send Order from Shopify to Salesforce Contact when order is created.
+Send Order from Shopify to Salesforce Opportunity when order is created.

 ---
 ## Setup